Blog

 To save you a few minutes of reading, I'll give you a brief summary: it went wrong.

-I was right that my hair needed hydration and nourishment, but in my obsession with nourishing and hydrating, I applied too many products very continuously and for a long time on my hair, so what I really achieved was to overhydrate my hair.
+I was right that my hair needed hydration and nourishment, but in my obsession with nourishing and hydrating, I applied too many products too frequently and for too long on my hair, so what I really achieved was to overhydrate my hair.

 Little by little, I learned to use the correct amounts and times that worked well for my hair, to identify which ingredients suited my curls better or worse, and I introduced proteins into my routine (which, besides defining my curls as I expected, helped strengthen them).

-Over time and with realistic expectations in the medium term, I started to see my hair healthy, manageable, shiny, and with defined curls.
+Over time, and with realistic expectations in the medium term, I began to see my hair healthy, manageable, shiny, and with defined curls.
 Hooray!.

 Transition completed: now yes.